Cam-K/erNES/README.md

 ## Description

-A NES emulator using SDL2 as it's graphics library that is able to boot games such as Castlevania and Super Mario Bros.
+A NES emulator using SDL2 as it's graphics library that is able to boot games such as Mega Man 2 and Super Mario Bros.

 There is no APU imeplementation.